International Organization for Standardization: History

 The organization that is known today as ISO began in 1926 as the International Federation of the National Standardizing Associations (ISA), which primarily focused on mechanical engineering.
 The ISA was suspended in 1942 during World War II but, after the war, the ISA was approached by the recently formed United Nations Standards Coordinating Committee (UNSCC) with a proposal to form a new global standards body.

 In October 1946, ISA and UNSCC delegates from 25 countries met in London and agreed to join forces to create the International Organization for Standardization.
 The organization officially began operations on 23 February 1947.

 ISO Standards were originally known as ISO Recommendations (ISO/R), e.g., "ISO 1" was issued in 1951 as "ISO/R 1".

 Structure and organization

 ISO is a voluntary organization whose members are recognized authorities on standards, each one representing one country.
 Members meet annually at a General Assembly to discuss the strategic objectives of ISO.
-The organization is coordinated by a central secretariat based in Geneva.
+The organization is coordinated by a central secretariat, based in Vernier, Canton of Geneva.

 A council with a rotating membership of 20 member bodies provides guidance and governance, including setting the annual budget of the central secretariat.

 The technical management board is responsible for more than 250 technical committees, who develop the ISO standards.